Updated: Jan 8

 Let's be honest...nap time isn't just for children; it's for the parents too.
 During nap time, parents have the chance to enjoy some peace and quiet, or get some tasks done.
-The transition to no nap at all is one that most parents are nervous about.
+The transition to no nap at all is one that parents are usually the most nervous about.
 It means they have to give up that hour or two of quiet in the middle of the day...or do they?

 When to Cut the Nap